sg-crest A Singapore Government Agency Website

 Uncomfortable speaking in English

-Speak to the party who issued the Summons to a Witness or the subpoena to arrange for an interpreter to be present on your hearing day.
+Speak to the party who issued the Summons to a Witness, subpoena, order to attend court or order to produce documents to arrange for an interpreter to be present on your hearing day.

 Afraid to give evidence in court

-Speak to the party who issued the Summons to a Witness or the subpoena to refer you for support programmes for witnesses, if applicable.
+Speak to the party who issued the Summons to a Witness, subpoena, order to attend court or order to produce documents to refer you for support programmes for witnesses, if applicable.

 Unable to take time off work to attend court

-Provide your employer with a copy of the Summons to a Witness or the subpoena.
+Provide your employer with a copy of the Summons to a Witness, subpoena, order to attend court or order to provide documents.
 Explain you have to comply.

-If you have to attend court for more than one day and need to make plans in advance, speak to the party who issued the Summons to a Witness or the subpoena to find out how much time will be required from you.
+If you have to attend court for more than one day and need to make plans in advance, speak to the party who issued the Summons to a Witness, subpoena, order to attend court or order to produce documents to find out how much time will be required from you.

-Unable to attend court on any or all of the dates specified in the Summons to a Witness or subpoena
+Unable to attend court on any or all of the dates specified in the Summons to a Witness, subpoena or a court order

-Inform the party who issued the Summons to a Witness or the subpoena as soon as possible.
+Inform the party who issued the Summons to a Witness, subpoena, order to attend court or order to produce documents as soon as possible.
 This allows them to explain your absence to the court.

-If you are ill on the day you have to attend court, you will need a special medical certificate from a doctor that excuses you from attending court from a doctor.
+If you are ill on the day you have to attend court, you will need a special medical certificate from a doctor that excuses you from attending court.

 Resources